Student Achievement Information, Outcomes, and Costs

 The undergraduate Community and Environmental Planning Program defines student achievement as follows:

-1. Students will successfully complete all degree requirements in the shortest amount of time possible, but not longer than 6 years.
+1. Students will successfully complete all degree requirements in a time-efficient manner.

 3. Students will achieve a foundation in core knowledge in planning that will prepare them for both further study and the workplace.
 This foundation includes:

 b.
-Ability to explain these foundational concepts, theories and principles, apply them to understand real-world planning problems and processes, and communicate this understanding effectively.
+Ability to apply these foundational concepts, theories, and principles to real-world planning problems and processes.

-5. Experience in a professional planning position or in a related field.
+5. Students will gain experience through a required internship in a professional planning position or related field.

 In State Residents, per full-time academic year